 An altar of flowers, herbs, leaves and barks can be a focal point.
-Light the fire or candle and invite the joy of summer to enter your life, the adventurous teenager exploring their new awakenings of soul.
-If practical you can jump over the fire or candle individually or as a couple for purification and good intentions.
-An alternative is to jump over a broom stick laid on the ground or held low by two people.
-As the person or couple jumps they can feel a sense of going through an exciting threshold in their life and invite new growth to transform them.
-Whilst jumping the rest of the group can chant:
+Light the fire or candle and invite the joy of summer to enter your life, become an adventurous teenager exploring new awakenings of soul.
+The fire or candle can be a focal point for purification and good intentions.

 Rowan- Tree of wild magic

 A bird flies over a steep mountainside and drops a Rowan seed that lands in a rock crevice which sprouts and gives life to a tree with creamy white clusters of flowers and bright red berries.
 Aptly named mountain ash the rowan is the tree that grows higher up a mountainside than any other native tree.
 It is not related to ash but shares the same feather-like leaves created by numerous leaflets on the same stalk.

 Various insects feed on its flowers and song birds including thrushes, redwings and fieldfares flock to feast on its berries.
 The Rowan truly is a delight of the eye and a tree worth exploring.

 The native Rowan is a tree of the wild uninhabited cold places of Britain.
 It grows on the windswept cliffs of the river Wye and Scotland producing scarlet red berries which birds gorge upon, and beautiful white flowers which insects feed from.